Hurricane Alex (2016): Azores

 When Alex was classified as a hurricane on January 14, the Azores Meteorological Service issued a hurricane warning for the islands of Faial, Pico, São Jorge, Graciosa, and Terceira, and a tropical storm warning for São Miguel and Santa Maria.
 A red alert – the highest level of weather warnings – was declared for central and eastern islands.
 Anticipating strong winds and heavy rain, homeowners stacked sandbags to protect their properties from flooding and boarded up doors and windows.
 Officials closed schools and administrative buildings for the duration of the storm.
 SATA Air Açores cancelled 33 domestic and international flights for the morning of January 15, stranding more than 700 passengers.
 The hurricane and tropical storm warnings were discontinued on January 15 after Alex had passed.

 Traversing the archipelago on January 15, Alex brought heavy rain and gusty winds to several islands.
 Rainfall totaled 4.04 in in Lagoa, São Miguel, and 3.71 in in Angra do Heroísmo, Terceira.
 Wind gusts exceeded 50 mph on Santa Maria Island and peaked at 57 mph in Ponta Delgada, São Miguel.
 The strong winds brought down trees, damaged some roofs, and triggered scattered power outages.
 The storm caused minor flooding; six homes in Ponta Delgada sustained damage, while the winds destroyed the roof of another.
 Landslides occurred across the central islands, though their damage was limited.
 Overall, the storm's effects were milder than initially feared, possibly because the strongest winds were located far from the center of Alex as the system underwent an extratropical transition.
 One person suffering a heart attack died as an indirect result of Alex when turbulence from the storm hindered their emergency helicopter from taking off in time.

+Distinctions

+Alex was only the sixth January tropical or subtropical cyclone on record, and only the third hurricane in January, along with an unnamed hurricane in 1938 and Hurricane Alice in 1955.
+Alex's landfall on Terceira as a strong tropical storm marked only the second such occurrence for an Atlantic tropical cyclone in January, after Hurricane Alice, which made landfall on the islands of Saint Martin and Saba.
+Alex was also only the second hurricane on record to form north of 30°N and east of 30°W.

+The January 2016 formation of Hurricane Pali several thousand miles away in the Central Pacific coincided with Alex's.
+This marked the first recorded occurrence of simultaneous January tropical cyclones between these two basins.